Awesome: Video Game Levels A-F

 Call of Cthulhu: Dark Corners of the Earth

-- The hotel escape level in Call of Cthulhu: Dark Corners of the Earth.
+- The hotel escape level in Call Of Cthulhu: Dark Corners Of The Earth.
 After a few establishing hours of realistic (no HUD, no medikits, not even any weapons at this point) gameplay, you find yourself delayed in the small town of Innsmouth by a broken-down bus.
 You investigate the town and find the locals distinctly unhelpful and somewhat sinister.
 With no leads panning out, you retire to a hotel room to wait for the bus to be repaired.
 You sleep poorly, plagued by disturbing dreams.
 And in the dead of the night, the townspeople come for you.

 - With no way to defend yourself, you have to run away and close every door behind you, lock them, and push tables in front of them if possible.
 All while your pursuers are running after you, breaking doors down.
 If you forget to lock a door, they'll break through it faster than you can get into the next room and hack you to pieces.

 - The Coast Guard Cutter.
 Well on your way to assaulting the cultist's final fortress the ship comes under attack from Deep Ones.
-From then on it's a constant battle of survival, not only against the monsters, but against the now-violent seas, the ships failing engines and superstructure, and the inevitable madness.
+From then on it's a constant battle of survival, not only against the monsters, but against the now-violent seas, the ship's failing engines and superstructure, and the inevitable madness.